ZpokenWeb3/Evidentia/script/README.md

 ./script/bridge/03_run_SetupPeers.sh sepolia fuji
 ```

-This script establishes a connection between the OFT adapter in the source network and the OFT adapter in the destination network.
+This script uses the `03_SetupPeers.s.sol` Solidity script to establish a connection between the OFT adapter in the source network and the OFT adapter in the destination network.
 You need to run this script for each direction of token transfer you want to enable.

 ## 4. Test Cross-Chain Token Transfer